sara-nl/researchclouddocs/docs/account_setup.rst

 Time-based One-time Password
 -------------------------------------

-.. note:: TOTP linking cannot be fully fulfilled in the ResearchCloud portal yet.
-We are working on it, but the workaround for the time being is to request your QR code here: https://TOTP.rsc-surfsara.surf-hosted.nl.
-You will be asked to log in using the same authentication flow as with the ResearchCloud portal, and you will be able to request your QR codes.

-For entering a web application with basic authentication (i.e.: a combination of a username and password) we set up our apps to work with `Time-based One-time Password authentication <https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm>`_ as an extra security measure.
+Several web applications are protected by username/password authentication and we set up our apps to work with `Time-based One-time Password authentication <https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm>`_, or TOTP.

+When an application login page asks for a password, you will need to copy a TOTP code from an app on your phone.
+This TOTP code is relative to the CO that started the workspace: each CO has its own entry in your TOTP app.

+The first thing you need is a TOTP app for your phone.
+If you already use TOTP authentication, you can use that app for Research Cloud as well.

+Otherwise, you need to install a TOTP app, several good apps are available.
+Here is a small selection, you can find those apps in your usual mobile phone's app store:

+- Google Authenticator
+- FreeOTP Authenticator
+- Authy

-TOTP has to be set up for every :doc:`Collaborative Organisation (CO) </collaborative_organisations>` you are a member of, and once more for your private (i.e.: non-CO-related workspaces).
-It boils down to scanning a QR code with a suitable app in your mobile phone.
-For example FreeOTP or Google Authenticator are two alternatives we have tested successfully.
-You can find those apps in your usual mobile phone's app store.
+A separate TOTP entry has to be set up for each of your :doc:`Collaborative Organisation (CO) </collaborative_organisations>` and one more for your private (i.e.: non-CO-related workspaces).
+You do this by scanning a QR code with the TOTP app on your mobile phone.

+- go to the "Profile" page and look at your personal profile and each CO.
+- first time: you see a message "Time based password not set, click to set"
+- reset: open the context menu (three vertical dots) and use "Reset Time based password"
+- follow the instructions
+- test access with a workspace, if you have one for that CO.

 .. warning::

-    The QR code and your specific TOTP URL should be considered **secrets**.
-They **cannot** be reproduced and should **not** be stored anywhere.
-You can always re-initialize your TOTP.
-This will invalidate any previously initialized tokens and this gives you the opportunity to configure a new client as well.
+    The QR code and the entries in your TOTP app should be considered **secrets**.

-After linking TOTP you can test it by logging into, for example, an R-Studio or Jupyter that you may have created as a workspace.
+    Make sure nobody can copy your QR code from your screen during set-up.
+    Protect access to your phone (and the TOTP app).

+We can only display a QR code once, but you can always reset a TOTP entry.
+This replaces (invalidates) the old entry.
+Repeat this for all entries in case of a lost phone.

-The TOTP app on your phone shows (possibly multiple) **active tokens**.
-Each of these tokens includes your **username** for that token along with a **numerical code** which you can use as a password.
-This code is only valid for a limited (short) time, and you can actually see it change if you keep looking at the token for a while.
+The TOTP app on your phone may show multiple entries.
+Each of these entries includes your **username** for that CO along with a **numerical code** which you can use as a password.
+The numerical code is only valid for a short time.
+If the code is about to expire, just wait to see it change and use the new one to log in.

 Link personal ResearchDrive token